PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 <td>SLANet_plus is the enhanced version of the SLANet table structure recognition model independently developed by the Baidu PaddlePaddle Vision Team.
 Compared to SLANet, SLANet_plus has significantly improved the ability to recognize wireless and complex tables and reduced the model's sensitivity to table positioning accuracy.
 Even if there is a deviation in table positioning, it can still recognize accurately.</td>
 </tr>
 </table>
-<p><b>Note: The above accuracy metrics are measured on an internal English table recognition dataset built by PaddleX.
-All model GPU inference times are based on an NVIDIA Tesla T4 machine, with precision type FP32.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz, with 8 threads and precision type FP32.</b></p>

 <p><b>Text Detection Module (Required):</b></p>
 <table>
 <thead>